15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - Integrations with Asana, ClickUp, Trello, GitHub, Jira

+Best for: Distributed agencies and contractor-led product shops.
 Pricing: Free for 1 user; Starter from $4.99/user/month.

-Start Free Trial →2.
-Toggl Track – Best for One-Click Simplicity
+3. Toggl Track, Best for One-Click Simplicity

 Toggl Track is the tool you pick when adoption matters more than depth.
 The one-button timer in the browser extension is the simplest in this category, and the reporting is friendly enough to use without training.
 For agencies whose team members already resist time tracking, the low friction is the entire feature set.

 The trade-off is the lack of monitoring and payroll.
-Toggl does not take screenshots, manage contractor payments or run activity scoring.
+Toggl does not take screenshots, manage contractor payments, or run activity scoring.
 For trust-based teams that is a feature; for agencies needing accountability across many contractors it is a limit.

-Key Features:
+Key features

 - One-click browser timer across 100+ apps